 Stichting Diesel Emissions Justice (DEJF) was established under Dutch law on 3 July 2019 with a mission to seek justice for drivers impacted by the Dieselgate scandal.
 It has already brought collective proceedings against Volkswagen, Audi, Porsche, Skoda and Seat and other related parties in the Netherlands and seeks to obtain fair and adequate damages for affected consumers across the continent of Europe.

 A unique feature that sets the foundation apart from other initiatives is its use of the new act on the collective damages claims, WAMCA (Wet Collectieve Afwikkeling Massaschade), a bill that came into force in the Netherlands on January 1st, 2020 and provides an efficient mechanism for collective redress allowing the DEJF to litigate the claims of all European car owners in a coordinated manner.
 If and when needed, the DEJF will also litigate the claims of non-Dutch car owners in various other jurisdictions in order to achieve an appropriate solution.

-The foundation is being advised by a leading group of attorneys and industry professionals from around the world.
-These professionals are globally recognized as the industry leaders in automotive and collective redress and have tremendous experience in pursuing, resolving and administering collective actions around the world.
+The Foundation is being advised by a leading group of attorneys and industry professionals from around the world.
+These professionals are globally recognized as outstanding leaders in the automotive industry and collective redress and have extensive experience in pursuing, resolving and administering collective actions around the world.